P3tru/WCSimDocker/README.md

 # The WCSim Docker app

 This repository contains a docker image based on CERN/SL6 distribution with root 5.34.36 and Geant4.10.1.p3 precompiled libraries.
-All the nuclear data files necessary for Geant4 are installed and the WCSim repository is checked out at branch **ODTesting** of my fork.
+All the nuclear data files necessary for Geant4 are installed and the WCSim repository is checked out at branch **ODProd** of my fork.

 ## Instructions to install and run the image